logansailer/Chacha/README.md

 # Chacha

-The app used to track tea consumption
+Chacha is a tea and caffeine tracking app.
+Chacha is writen using React.JS and features Firebase user authentication and database management

-Chacha is written using JavaScript with React.js and implements Google Firebase authentication and database management.
+The app was created to combine research done in my undergrad based around caffeine intake with my love for tea!

 See it live [here](https://chacha-tracking.netlify.app/) 👈